Brain scan illustration showing amygdala activation during emotional trading

 The cortisol cascade

-Under cortisol influence, three things happen simultaneously.
+Under the stress response, three things happen simultaneously.

 Attention narrows.
 The trader stops seeing the broader market context, their trading plan, their risk rules.
 Their visual and cognitive focus collapses onto the position that just lost.
 This is called attentional tunnelling.
 It evolved to help humans survive physical threats.
 In a trading context, it strips away every piece of information except the one causing pain.